vanshik0027/kubernetes_assignment/README.md

 - **`Dockerfile`**: Specifies the instructions to build the Docker image.
 - **`README.md`**: This file providing setup instructions and project overview.

+**Note**: This project is for demonstration purposes and may require adjustments based on your specific environment and requirements.